 - Assist his or her scholar in constructing his or her final paper/project that he or she will submit to UROP at the end of the grant term; review and approve the final version of the project submitted to UROP;

-- Guide the scholar in the development of a poster for presentation at Inquiry at UST; and,
+- Guide the scholar in the development of a poster for presentation at Inquiry; and,

 - Alert UROP of any difficulties which the scholar encounters that may hinder the progress of the scholar’s work.